Contrast-Security-OSS/docs/content/user/starthere/UI-intro.md

 ## Track Findings

-Contrast gives you the ability to send vulnerabilities to bugtracker integrations or by email for users who don't have access to Contrast.
-You can set up these and a bunch of other integrations - including Slack, HipChat or any generic WebHook integration - by going to the **user menu > Organization Settings > Integrations tab** in the sidebar.
+Contrast gives you the ability to [send vulnerability data](user-vulns.html#track) to bugtracker integrations or to users via email.
+You can set up bugtrackers and other integrations - including Slack, HipChat or any generic WebHook integration - by going to the **user menu > Organization Settings > Integrations tab** in the sidebar.
 You can tell Contrast notify you if there are any new high or critical vulnerabilities found in your application.

 For more information, read the article on [Integrations](admin-orgintegrations.html).